 University Policies are reviewed by the Policy Committee for continued relevance and applicability.
 The Policy Committee may recommend the modification or discontinuance of outdated Policies.
 In such cases, the recommended changes are evaluated following the Institutional Review Procedure (section 5.1.3 and 5.2.1).

 5.2.3 Policy Publication and Storage

 All current University Policies will be housed in a policy database and published to an online Policy Library available via a faculty/staff login.
 Published policies shall conform to the accessibility requirements of the Americans with Disabilities Act and all other applicable laws, rules and regulations.

 The Office of Compliance is responsible for overseeing Policy publication.
 New or revised Policies shall be published solely under the supervision of the Office of Compliance, upon completion of the Institutional Review Procedure.

 Any University Policy posted on a USA web page outside the Policy Library, or reference to such Policy, should link to the source Policy in the policy database.
 Policies should not be copied and pasted to a website, including a University website.

 The Office of Compliance shall maintain an archive of discontinued and superseded Policies.

-The University’s Chief Compliance Officer is responsible for this policy, with support by the University Policy Standing Committee.
-Noncompliance with this policy will be addressed by the Chief Compliance Officer.
+The University’s Office of Compliance is responsible for this policy, with support by the University Policy Standing Committee.
+Noncompliance with this policy will be addressed by the Office of Compliance.

 7. Related Documents